alessandro308/Speech2Text-Telegram-Bot/README.md

 - Apache2HttpClient <- We are working to remove this

 ###I want this on my server
-Just creare a PARAM.class file following the PARAM_example.class structure, compile and run the .jar
+Just create a PARAM.class file following the PARAM_example.class structure, compile and run the .jar

 ###What's being worked on now
 - Codebase refactoring
 - Some sort of work-balancing for all the transcription services and keys
 - Better error handling
 - Better anonymous statistics

-- ...
+###Contribution
+...would be awesome!
+Just send a pull request

+###License
+To be decided